-This became my guiding light, propelling me into a relentless pursuit of social and political understanding, with art emerging as a powerful channel.
-Initially, I wielded words as power, writing to illuminate the aspirations and struggles of individuals caught in the tides of change.
-Through poetry and prose, I sought to build bridges of understanding, weaving narratives of hope and pain against the backdrop of conflict.
+These became my guiding stars, leading me into a relentless pursuit of social and political meaning.
+Art emerged as a powerful channel, though not my first.
+I began with words, writing to illuminate the aspirations and struggles of those seeking to be, to realize, to transform.
+Through poetry and prose, I built bridges of empathy, weaving narratives of hope and pain against the backdrop of conflict.

 As my path led me to new shores when I became a political asylum in the United States, the question of belonging persisted.
 What does "home" mean now?
 With art, I began to explore the fluidity of identities, the illusory nature of perception.